tjhorner/bizcard/docs/faq.md

 ### v3

-v3 is the current version of the board, and fixes the capacitor issue mentioned in v2.
-It also adjusts the silkscreen so that the words "Software Engineer" and the QR Code don't overlap with the pads for the headers.
+v3 is the current version of the board, and contains these changes:

+- The decoupling capacitor for the Neopixels is now connected to ground
+- There is now one decoupling capacitor for each Neopixel
+- CC1 and CC2 on the USB connector are now connected to ground with a 5.1k resistor in between
+- There's a 5V voltage regulator for the Neopixels, because VBUS can actually be higher than 5V
+- The silkscreen for the info on the back was resized to not overlap with the pads
+- Added test pads for QSPI_SS, VBUS, and USB+/-
+- Changed the buttons to both save on cost and make the profile smaller